Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 19 November 2025 05.30.09 UTC
+- WIB: Rabu, 19 November 2025 06.26.18 UTC
-- WITA: Rabu, 19 November 2025 06.30.09 UTC
+- WITA: Rabu, 19 November 2025 07.26.18 UTC
-- WIT: Rabu, 19 November 2025 07.30.09 UTC
+- WIT: Rabu, 19 November 2025 08.26.18 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: inspirational
+Kategori: funny